suresh-n/SysAdmin/README.md

-# Think SysAdmin  -- Editing in progress
+# SysAdmin Cheatsheet  -- Editing in progress

 Just a collection of commands for SysAdmins.